 - Have horses reshoed

-I think everyone, and especially women, tends to be extremely unrealistic in terms of what they can accomplish outside of work.
+I think everyone, and especially women, tends to be incredibly unrealistic regarding what they can accomplish outside of work.
 Really, if you work, it’s unlikely that you’re going to be able to achieve any more than three personal tasks daily.
 We can talk more about this later, but think about it – three a day seems to be the limit.
 Are you setting yourself up for failure?
-In the meantime, here’s a calendar that will hopefully help us to prepare for the Holidays without the normal midnight runs for scotch tape, frantic online shopping with astronomical shipping charges for two-day delivery, and desperate searches for a pair of shoes on Christmas morning when we’re already running 30 minutes late.
+In the meantime, here’s a calendar that will hopefully help us to prepare for the Holidays without the usual midnight runs for scotch tape, frantic online shopping with astronomical shipping charges for two-day delivery, and desperate searches for a pair of shoes on Christmas morning when we’re already running 30 minutes late.